The Four Criteria for

 1 – Technological in Nature

-The activity must rely on the “hard sciences”—engineering, physics, chemistry, biology, computer science, or mathematics.
+For any business activities to qualify, they must rely on the “hard sciences” — engineering, physics, chemistry, biology, computer science, or mathematics.

 2 – Permitted Purpose

-The activity must be intended to create or improve a “business component,” such as:
+The business activities must be intended to create or improve a “business component,” such as:

 - Products